casualcore/casual-java/publish.md

 Question does the certificate validation change when you verify a file if you have signed with 1 chain of trust vs multiple chains of trust?

+Question what if a rando signs the public back up - is that desirable? unavoidable? necessary evil/....

 https://docs.gradle.org/current/userguide/signing_plugin.html